 The Cleveland State University (CSU) Doctor of Occupational Therapy (OTD) Program welcomes your interest in our academic program.
 The OTD Program is one of seven programs in the School of Health Sciences, offered within the College of Sciences and Health Professions.
 The occupation-centered curriculum is designed using an adult learning model, integrating didactic, laboratory, and clinical experiences, as well as the doctoral capstone through eight consecutive semesters.
 Students must complete a minimum of 103 credits, which includes 24 weeks (940 hours) of full-time fieldwork and a doctoral capstone in order to be eligible to sit for the national certification examination and to apply for state licensure.
-To allow for continuity of academic and clinical learning, the students shall complete the program, including fieldwork and doctoral experience and project, within 14 semesters of the start of classes unless they have written permission from the program director to extend the timeline.
+Students must complete Level II fieldwork and experiential requirements within 24 months following completion of the didactic portion of the program.

 Graduates of the CSU OTD Program will be prepared to work in both medical and community-based settings.
 They assume diverse roles in clinical practice, consultation, teaching, management, research, and advocacy.

 The Program offers unique occupation-based programs in the community that are designed to provide our students with an opportunity to participate in innovative and emerging areas of practice that enhance engagement in meaningful occupations to improve the quality of life and health of participants.